togethercomputer/together-python/README.md

 > 🚧
 > The library was rewritten in v1.0.0 released in April of 2024.
 There were significant changes made.

-To install Together Python Library from PyPi, simply run:
+To install Together Python Library from PyPI, simply run:

 ```shell Shell
 pip install --upgrade together